Qiskit/documentation/scripts/tutorial-uploader/README.md

 There are some extra steps you'll need to take to set up `saiba-api` for developing this script:

-- Follow instruction in the README in the saiba-api repo.
+- Follow the instructions in the README in the saiba-api repo.
 Don't forget the instructions to add the `PUBLIC_URL` entry to your `docker-compose.yaml`.

 - Login into the local CMS (<http://0.0.0.0:8055/admin/>) using